Get exclusive member benefits & effect social change. Join Today

 Factor II deficiency may be inherited.
 It can also be acquired as a result of disease, medications, or an autoimmune response.

 Hereditary factor II deficiency is extremely rare.
-It is caused by a recessive gene, which means that both parents must carry the gene in order to pass it on.
-There are only 26 known cases of inherited factor II deficiency in the world.
+It is caused by a recessive gene, which means that both parents must carry the gene in order to pass the disease on.
+There are currently only 26 documented cases of inherited factor II deficiency in the world.

 Acquired factor II deficiency is usually caused by an underlying condition, such as: